Minimum Description Length Recurrent Neural Networks: Learner

 \subsection{Search algorithm}

-Given our use of MDL as an objective function, which is not differentiable, and our aim of optimizing the network structure itself rather than just the weights of a fixed architecture, gradient-based training methods such as backpropagation are not directly applicable.

-Instead, we use a genetic algorithm (GA; \citealp{Holland:1975}) which frees us from the constraints coming from backpropagation and fulfills the two requirements at once.
-For simplicity and to highlight the utility of the MDL metric as a standalone objective, we use a vanilla implementation of GA.
-The GA advances by incrementally evolving networks (e.g., add an edge, adjust a weight, remove a unit, etc.), and ranks them by their MDL score.
-The GA implementation details are given in Appendix~\ref{sec:appendix_ga}.
+Our interest in this paper is the MDL objective function and not the training method.
+However, identifying the MDL-optimal network is hard: the space of possible networks is much too big for an exhaustive search, even in very simple cases.
+We therefore need to combine the objective function with a suitable search procedure.
+We chose to use a genetic algorithm (GA; \citealp{Holland:1975}), which frees us from the constraints coming from backpropagation and is able to optimize the network structure itself rather than just the weights of a fixed architecture.
+For simplicity and to highlight the utility of the MDL metric as a standalone objective, we use a vanilla implementation of GA, summarized in Algorithm~\ref{algorithm:basic_ga}.